bcfurtado/bcfurtado.github.io/about.md

 permalink: /about/
 ---

-I'm software engineer passionated by code and quality.
+I'm a Software Engineer passionate about code and quality with experience developing SAAS applications.

-I'm formed by Federal University of Ceará with experience working as Android and Web Developer.
-Programmer since I had fifteen, for me, software should be done with quality, so this include making tests, using patterns, continuous delivery all the others best practices of software development.
+I'm a big believer that software should be done with quality, which includes writing tests, using the best engineering practices, and having a continuous improvement mindset with a high dose of ownership.

-Professionally, I have been working with Java and Python, but I already had coded in another’s several languages just for fun like ruby, php, c , c# and this bring me to another thing: for me don’t exist better language or better environment, what exist are specific languages and tools that resolve the problem in the better way.
-Today I'm focusing my studies in languages like python and javascript.
-Distributed systems, real-time applications and big data also are in my list.
+Professionally, I have been working with Java and Python, but I have coded in several languages just for fun such as Ruby, PHP, C, C#, and Lisp.
+I don't believe in better languages or better environments.
+I believe in choosing the right tools for the right job.

+Most recently I have been working extensively with python and javascript.

-I have a particularly an interest in backend applications, integrations applications, big data, realtime applications and API design.
+I have a particular interest in distributed systems, real-time applications, big data, backend applications, and API design.